boazbk/tcs/lec_03_computation.md

 ># {.objectives  }
 * See that computation can be precisely modeled. \
 * Learn the computational model of _Boolean circuits_ / _straight-line programs_.
-* See the NAND operation and also why the specific choice of NAND is not important. \
+* Equivalence of circuits and sraight-line programs.
+* Equivalence of  AND/OR/NOT and  NAND.
 * Examples of computing in the physical world. \
-* Equivalence of circuits and programs.

 >_"there is no reason why mental as well as bodily labor should not be economized by the aid of machinery"_, Charles Babbage, 1852